ParadigmFoundation/zaidan-dealer-specification/README.md

 ### Method: `dealer_getAssets`

 Fetch information about currently supported ERC-20 assets, and optionally filter with query parameters.
+This method is [paginated.](#pagination)

-This method, with no parameters, MUST return a paginated array of all supported assets.
+With no request parameters, this method MUST return a paginated array of all supported assets.

 All parameters to this method (with the exception of `page` and `perPage`) act as filter parameters, returning only results that match all specified parameters.